CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 2. Copy the tarball to the `/mnt/installables/` directory on your NetQ VM.

-3. For an on-premises deployment, download the configuration backup script, `backup_restore_configs.py`:
+3. For on-premises deployments, download the configuration backup script, `backup_restore_configs.py`:

 <p style="text-indent: 40px; display:inline">a.
 On the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}, log in to your account.<br></p>
 <p style="text-indent: 40px; display:inline">b.
 Select <b>NVIDIA Licensing Portal</b>.<br></p>